This refreshing soup is a great starter for dinner on a warm summer evening.

 Finally, I also posted this recipe on Food52.

-**UPDATE: If you use ripe melons they should be sweet enough.
-However, if you’d like this soup sweeter, feel free to use your sweetener of choice and sweeten to taste.
+**UPDATE: If you use ripe melons they should be sweet.
+However, if you’d like this soup a little sweeter, feel free to use your sweetener of choice and sweeten to taste.
+Also, I often make this soup without Tamari sauce or Worcestershire sauce.